VictorSantos12/Angular-2/README.md

     Build at: 2021-08-29T19:18:41.513Z - Hash: 7253eb4f2b7088370a2b - Time: 8046ms

     ** Angular Live Development Server is listening on localhost:4200, open your browser on http://localhost:4200/ **

     √ Compiled successfully.

-    [16:18:42] I/launcher - Running 1 instances of WebDriver
-    DevTools listening on ws://127.0.0.1:58077/devtools/browser/    da009a43-1195-44a1-b35f-e73b2a693f88
-    [10524:10948:0829/161847.423:ERROR:device_event_log_impl.cc(214)] [16:18:47.423] USB:     usb_device_handle_win.cc:1048 Failed to read descriptor from node connection: Um     dispositivo conectado ao sistema nÒo estß funcionando.
-(0x1F)                                                                                                                      8 Failed to read descriptor from n
-    Jasmine started
-    [16:18:51] W/element - more than one element found for locator By(css selector, app-root .    content span) - the first result will be     used                                                                                                 t result will be used
+    ...

       workspace-project App
         √ should display welcome message